-Tattoos might be more common than ever, but don't take tattooing lightly.
-Know the risks and understand basic safety precautions and aftercare steps.
+Tattoos might be more common than ever, but don't take the risks lightly.
+Understand basic safety precautions and aftercare.

 By Mayo Clinic Staff

-You could be the proud owner of a new tattoo in a matter of hours — but don't let the ease of getting tattoos stop you from making a thoughtful decision about permanent body art.
-Before you get a tattoo, make sure you know what's involved.
-Also, be certain that tattooing is the right decision for you.
+You could be the proud owner of a new tattoo in a matter of hours — but don't let the ease of the process stop you from thinking carefully about permanent body art.
+Before you get a tattoo, make sure you know what's involved and how to reduce the possible risks.

-Tattoos breach the skin, which means that skin infections and other complications are possible.
-Specific risks include:
+Tattoos breach the skin, which means that skin infections and other complications are possible, including:

 - Allergic reactions.
 Tattoo dyes — especially red, green, yellow and blue dyes — can cause allergic skin reactions, such as an itchy rash at the tattoo site.
 This can occur even years after you get the tattoo.

 - Skin infections.
-A skin infection — which might cause redness, swelling, pain and a pus-like drainage — is possible after tattooing.
+A skin infection is possible after tattooing.

 - Bloodborne diseases.
 If the equipment used to create your tattoo is contaminated with infected blood, you can contract various bloodborne diseases — including tetanus, hepatitis B and hepatitis C.

 - MRI complications.
 Rarely, tattoos or permanent makeup might cause swelling or burning in the affected areas during magnetic resonance imaging (MRI) exams.
-In some cases, tattoo pigments can interfere with the quality of the image — such as when a person who has permanent eyeliner has an MRI of the eye.
+In some cases, tattoo pigments can interfere with the quality of the image.

-Medication or other treatment — including possible removal of the tattoo — might be needed if you experience an allergic reaction to the tattoo ink or you develop an infection or other skin problem near a tattoo.
+Medication or other treatment might be needed if you experience an allergic reaction to the tattoo ink or you develop an infection or other skin problem near a tattoo.

-Before you get a tattoo, ask yourself whether you truly want to invest in permanent body art.
-If you're unsure or worried that you might regret it someday, give yourself more time to think about it.
+Before you get a tattoo, think carefully about it.
+If you're unsure or worried that you might regret it, give it more time.
 Don't allow yourself to be pressured into getting a tattoo, and don't get a tattoo if you're under the influence of alcohol or drugs.

-If you decide to go ahead with the tattoo, choose the location of the tattoo carefully.
+Choose the location of the tattoo carefully.
 Consider whether you want the tattoo to be visible or hidden under clothing.
-Also remember that weight gain — including pregnancy weight gain — might distort the tattoo or otherwise affect its appearance.
+Also remember that weight gain — including pregnancy weight gain — might distort the tattoo or affect its appearance.

-To make sure your tattoo will be applied safely, answer these questions:
+To make sure your tattoo will be applied safely, ask these questions:

 - Who does the tattooing?
-Don't attempt to tattoo yourself or allow an untrained friend to do the tattooing.
 Go to a reputable tattooing studio that employs only properly trained employees.
 Keep in mind that regulation requirements and licensing standards vary from state to state.
 Check with your city, county or state health department for information on local licensing and regulations.

 - Does the tattoo artist wear gloves?
 Make sure the tattoo artist washes his or her hands and wears a fresh pair of protective gloves for each procedure.